30-Day Contact Lenses:

 Are you tired of wearing eyeglasses or putting up with the daily hassle of removing, cleaning and disinfecting your contact lenses?

 One option is LASIK surgery.
-But if you're not keen on the idea of having eye surgery or you are too young for the procedure (you must be 18 or older for LASIK), there's also a non-surgical option: continuous wear contact lenses.
+But if you're not keen on the idea of having eye surgery or you are too young for the procedure (you must be 18 or older for LASIK), there's a non-surgical alternative: continuous wear contact lenses.

-Also called "extended wear lenses" or "30-day lenses," continuous wear lenses are soft contact lenses that are approved by the FDA for up to 30 consecutive days of continuous day-and-night wear without removal.
+Also called "extended wear lenses" or "monthly contact lenses," continuous wear lenses are soft contact lenses that are approved by the FDA for up to 30 consecutive days of continuous day-and-night wear without removal.

 Like LASIK, extended wear contact lenses offer hassle-free good vision.
 So let's consider the relative merits of each option in terms of safety, effectiveness and cost.